-The CNA also serves a vital role in documenting the commercial reasonableness of entering into an income guarantee arrangement.
-The CNA will provide insight and documentation related to shortages in a specialty, age or potential retirement concerns, and even outmigration or referral issues in a specialty.
-Once the CNA is complete, hospital leadership can develop recruitment policies and procedures for future needs that may arise to retain physicians in the hospital’s service area.
+The PNA also serves a vital role in documenting the commercial reasonableness of entering into an income guarantee arrangement.
+The PNA will provide insight and documentation related to shortages in a specialty, age or potential retirement concerns, and even outmigration or referral issues in a specialty.
+Once the PNA is complete, hospital leadership can develop recruitment policies and procedures for future needs that may arise to retain physicians in the hospital’s service area.

 Provide Fair Market Value (FMV)/Commercial Reasonableness (CR) Guidance